FLOZINATing to the Future- Long Term Effects of Empagliflozin in Patients with CKD

 6. The drug was well tolerated with no significant increase in hyperkalemia, serious urinary tract infections or AKI.

-8. The benefits of empagliflozin were also evident in the non-diabetic populations (confirming DAPA-CKD) as well, and can be used till a GFR of 20.
+8. The benefits of empagliflozin were also evident in the non-diabetic populations (confirming DAPA-CKD) as well, and can be initiated down to a GFR of 20.

 EMPA-KIDNEY showed that empagliflozin significantly reduces the risk of progression of kidney disease and cardiovascular death, without a significant increase in adverse events.
 The medication’s beneficial effect was preserved across different eGFRs among patients with and without diabetes, and was greater amongst those with moderately increased albuminuria.
 This helped to establish that it may never be too late to initiate SGLT2i agents.
 A unique feature of EMPA-KIDNEY trial was including 3192 patients (48%) with uACR<300 mg/g (<34 mg/mmol), with 1328 being normoalbuminuric.
 Furthermore, empagliflozin was used till eGFR of 20 ml/min in the trial.
 It is a known fact that flozins have cardiovascular benefits among patients with diabetes who do not have albuminuria, based on the cardiovascular outcome trials in diabetes (EMPAREG, CANVAS, DECLARE).
 However, do the cardiovascular benefits persist even after the cessation of the drug?